 Absolutely lovely to knit with and using variegated yarn keeps me wanting to knit just one more twirl.
 Seven lines repeated to make each twist.
 All knitted in garter stitch.
 What’s not to like.
 Each scarf took 100 gms and four evenings to knit.

 And finally a gift for the children.
-After seeing all the knitting and sewing going on, AJ enquired whether they would be getting anything homemade this year.
+After seeing all the knitting and sewing going on, AJ began to wonder if any homemade goodies were coming their way this year.
 Oh yes!
 I am so happy that they want me to make them things still.
 Long may it last.
 This year it was bean bags.

-I’ve wanted to make bean bags for the children for a while now, but was put off by the cost.
-I priced up the fabric and decided that there was very little saving in making it compared to a bought version.
+I wanted to make bean bags for the children for a while now, but the cost put me off.
+I priced up the fabric and decided that I saved little compared to buying a new bean bag.
 Then I remembered the success I had with curtains from a charity shop.
 One trip to my favourite charity shop in Wells and I had enough fabric for all three bags.
 All for £10.
-Two double duvets and something that was described as a bed runner.
+Two double duvets and something that described as a bed runner.

 Each bean bag turned out slightly differently due to the nature of the charity fabric.
 Once I had made them, I couldn’t help thinking they reminded me of dragons.
 The green scaled backs and purple tummies.
 I messed up on the circle measurements at the top and bottom.
 No time to redo, so I pleated them to fit the gap.
 It gives interesting bulges which just adds to the dragon theme.
 The children have had fun riding their dragon bean bags.
 Other times they curl up on the belly of a dragon and read quietly.